 In my opinion, you can’t spend 3 days in Florence and not explore more of the beautiful region of Tuscany!
 It’s a must on your Florence itinerary.

-I have done many day trips from Florence, but here are my two favorite Tuscany ones:
+I’ve embarked on many day trips from Florence, but here are my two favorite Tuscany ones:

-This tour is the perfect encapsulation of Tuscany: incredible views, amazing wine, delicious food, marvelous architecture, charming centuries-old towns, and gelato.
+This Tuscany tour is the perfect encapsulation of Tuscany: incredible views, amazing wine, delicious food, marvelous architecture, charming centuries-old towns, and gelato.

 Click here to book your Tuscany in One Day Tour.